-Remember good health begins with a good diet, if you’re not eating well start now.
-If you’ve not been exercising regularly start slow and work on building up.
-If you’ve not seen a doctor lately make an appointment to ensure you’re physically ready for your pre-academy training and the demands of the academy.
+Remember, good health begins with a good diet.
+If you’re not eating well, start now.
+If you haven’t been exercising regularly, we suggest you start slow and work on building up.
+We also suggest you make an appointment with your doctor to ensure you’re physically ready for your pre-academy training and the demands of the academy.

 The Northwest Fire District is an internationally accredited, award-winning, innovative provider of all-hazards emergency response.
 We ensure our community receives high-quality and cost-efficient fire, emergency medical, and prevention services.
 Bordering the City of Tucson and 100 miles south of Phoenix, the Northwest Fire District spans areas of unincorporated Pima County, the majority of the Town of Marana, and touches into areas of the Town of Oro Valley.

-The District covers 117,000 residents and 3,500 commercial occupancies over a 140-square mile area.
-Northwest Fire maintains ten strategically located stations with two new stations slated for construction in the fall of 2018, and two additional stations on the heels of those to keep up with our community’s growth.
+The District covers 127,000 residents and more than 3,000 commercial occupancies over a 155-square mile area.
+Northwest Fire maintains eleven strategically located stations with plans for future stations to keep up with our community’s growth.
 All of our firefighters are trained as Emergency Medical Technicians or Paramedics.
-We provide advanced life support (ALS) ambulance transportation for the most injured or ill patients within the District and we’ve been designated by the State of Arizona as a premier EMS Provider.
-In addition to the full spectrum of fire suppression activity, Northwest Fire manages a Hazardous Material Team and a Technical Rescue Team for swift water, confined space, and rugged terrain rescues.
+We provide advanced life support (ALS) ambulance transportation for the most injured or ill patients within the District and have been designated by the State of Arizona as a premier EMS Provider.
+In addition to suppression activity, Northwest Fire manages a Hazardous Materials Team and a Technical Rescue Team for swift water, confined space, and rugged terrain rescues.
 We also provide an expansive schedule of community education programs and support progressive fire prevention codes.

 More information is available on https://northwestfire.org/about/